CircuitVerse/CircuitVerseDocs/docs/chapter2/lmsintegration.md

     ![Integrate with LMS](/images/img_chapter2/lms_integration/lms_checkbox.png)

 4. Fill in the required fields and click **Create Assignment**.
-5. After successfull creation of an assignment, you will be redirected to the Group page and you will see the **Show LMS Credentials** link on the assignment which you have just created.
+5. After successful creation of an assignment, you will be redirected to the Group page and you will see the **Show LMS Credentials** link on the assignment which you have just created.

     ![Show LMS Credentials](/images/img_chapter2/lms_integration/show_lms_link.png)